Workflow Picks

 Key features

-• Reporting & Analytics: Dashboards and reports to monitor sales performance, forecast revenue, and identify bottlenecks in the sales process.
+• Reporting & Analytics: Customizable dashboards and detailed reports to track individual and team performance, forecast sales, and identify bottlenecks.

-• Mobile App: Full-featured mobile applications for iOS and Android, enabling sales reps to manage deals and activities on the go.
+• Mobile App: Full-featured mobile applications for iOS and Android, allowing reps to manage their pipeline and activities on the go.

 How it actually performs

 This is where the rubber meets the road.
-Pipedrive makes a lot of promises about simplifying sales, and for the most part, it delivers – if your definition of “simplifying sales” aligns with theirs.
-In my testing and based on aggregated user reports as of 2026, Pipedrive excels at its core competency: moving deals.
+Pipedrive makes big promises about simplifying sales, but does it deliver?
+In my testing, and based on aggregated user reports as of 2026, the answer is a qualified yes.

 Pricing breakdown